audioscavenger/BiasBuster/README.md

 ## Windows part 1: BiasBuster-whisper.cmd
-- Transcribe the mp3 to text with Purfview/whisper-standalone-win and CUDA The whole point of using Windows is to put this GTX 3090 to good use.
+- Transcribe the mp3 to text with Purfview/whisper-standalone-win and CUDA.
+The whole point of using Windows is to put this GTX 3090 to good use.
 Whisper-Faster is compiled and ready to use.
-I tried my best to compile whisper, whisper-bin-x64, whisper-cpp, but failed miserably.
-This project apparently requires you to install 6GB of CUDA SDK to compile on Windows.
+I tried my best to compile whisper, whisper-bin-x64, and whisper-cpp, but failed miserably.
+Compiling it apparently requires you to install 6GB of CUDA SDK on Windows.
+My C: drive is full, sorry.

 Here is how to transcribe the mp3 downloaded: